chaitanyagaur7/British-Airways-Data-Science-Project/README.md

 **Steps:**

-**Dataset Exploration:** We begin this process by exploring the dataset using the Jupyter Notebook provided .
+**Dataset Exploration:** We begin this process by exploring the dataset using the Jupyter Notebook provided.
 **Dataset Preparation:** We prepare the dataset for building the predictive model.
 Considered creating new features that can enhance the model's predictive capabilities.
 The provided Resources can be used as a starting point for this task.
 **Model Training:** Once the data is ready, we trained a machine learning model to predict the target outcome, which is whether a customer makes a booking or not.
 We used algorithms like RandomForest to provide insights into how each variable within the model contributes to its predictive power.

 # Model Evaluation:
 Evaluate the performance of the trained model by conducting cross-validation and calculating appropriate evaluation metrics.